larpchronicles/rules/rules-topics/03_races.md

 **Racial Abilities**:

-*Survivor*: Humans are incredibly adaptable and able to survive when most others would not.
-Once per rest, a Human may have a free usage of Endurance by spending 1 minute of concentration to prime the ability.
-While primed, if the user reaches 59 seconds of their Dying count, this ability triggers to return the target to 1 Body instead of becoming Dead, and the user must declare “Endurance”.
+*Survivor*: _Humans are incredibly adaptable and able to survive when most others would not._ Once per rest, a Human may have a free usage of Endurance by spending 1 minute of concentration to prime the ability.
+While primed, if the user reaches 59 seconds of their Dying count, this ability triggers to return the target to 1 Body instead of becoming Dead, and the user must declare, “Endurance”.
 This is an ENDURE effect.
 An individual cannot have more than one primed ENDURE effect at once.

-*Connected*: Humans are the most prevalent race on Evren and their propensity for establishing contacts across all walks of life is a trait many have become adept at within both the underworld and legitimate enterprises.
-Once per day, a Human may locate an impromptu black market in which only the character can enter.
+## Kindred

+---
+**Physical Description**:

+Individuals appear with a variety of complexions, markings, and body parts.
+They are recognized most commonly by appearing as a distinct humanoid-animal hybrid.

+**Average Age of Adulthood**: 30 Years.

+**Median Life Expectancy**: 150 Years.

+**Maximum Lifespan**:  250 Years.

+**Overview**:

+A fairly rare sight in Evren, the Kindred are the most diverse of the races in the sense that there are many different types, each appearing as an anthropomorphic form of another creature.
+Being such wildly varied people, it should come as no surprise that their cultures, beliefs, appearances, and practices will all differ from one to another.
+What the Kindred do share is the common trait of perseverance in the face of animosity.

+**Racial Abilities**:

+*Increased Metabolism*: _Kindred's physiology is impressively streamlined, allowing them sometimes shake off Toxins that might often incapacitate them._ Once per Rest a Kindred may reduce a 20 second Toxin Effect upon themselves to 3 seconds by incanting, "Minimize Toxin".

+*Invoke Instinct*: _All Kindred possess a powerful connection to their primal pasts, and can invoke the prey instincts of a target._ Once per day, a Kindred may invoke the fear of the hunt in a target by incanting, "Aether Stop Thrust", preventing their target from advancing.

+**Makeup Suggestions and Guidelines**:  Facepaint and physical representations should be present and match the animal-type for your specific Kindred.

+## Kobold

+---
+**Physical Description**:

+Kobolds appear as reptilian humanoids with red or blue scaled complexions, black nostrils, blackened eye sockets, and an elongated, flattened snout akin to caiman or crocodiles.

+**Average Age of Adulthood**: 3 years

+**Median Life Expectancy**: 7 Years.

+**Maximum Lifespan**:  15 Years.

+**Overview**:

+Kobolds can typically be found living in small, roving clans or in rustic, out of the way settlements.
+From the outsider’s perspective, Kobolds and their communities are grossly lacking in laws and rife with theft.
+This extends to the belief that the primary interests of every Kobold fall to impulsively gathering up anything interesting or shiny that isn’t nailed down hard enough to keep them from making off with it and with the thing it is nailed to.
+That is to say, most people believe that to Kobolds, there are only two properties of ownership:  “mine and things I don’t care about.”

+Bright-eyed and precocious, Kobolds are among the shortest lived races, with all the chaotic cleverness and volubility it takes to get by.
+When it comes to their supposed kleptomania, the majority of Kobolds will vehemently dispute any such accusation.

+Kobolds typically respect the notions of ownership and possession, for anything they have an emotional attachment to is something they consider theirs and they would go to great lengths to keep it that way.
+For everything else, a Kobold is likely to tell you that possession is entropic.

+The worth most Kobolds place on things has very little to do with its intrinsic value or utility and everything to do with whether or not the object has captured their attention and or imagination.
+Uniquely held concepts such as this persist among most Kobolds, often presenting views and ideas about the world around them and how it works with a perceived naivety or ingenuousness.

+**Racial Abilities**:

+*MY SHINY*: _Kobolds are distinctly aware of the entropic nature of having things and so will closely guard things that are of great importance to them – or things that are important to them today._  Once per rest, a Kobold may declare one item on their person as protected, preventing the item from being taken from them, even in death.
+This status lasts only until the start of their next rest, when they may declare another thing.
+If the protected item is a container, only the container is protected, nothing inside of it.

+*Ooo, Shiny*: _Kobolds are well-known for their impulsive nature of taking things they believe are interesting or needed._  Once per day, a Kobold may scrounge up a random item.
 This must be done with Plot.

+**Makeup Suggestions and Guidelines**:  The particular shade or hue of blue or red is up to the player.
+The eye sockets should be blacked out up to the eyebrows and may extend to create angular shapes.
+The nostrils should be black and come to small triangular tips just above the nostril.
+Physical representations for horns and tails are encouraged.

+## Orc

+---
+**Physical Description**:

+Orcs appear with green complexions and are recognized by their protruding lower teeth.

+**Average Age of Adulthood**: 15 Years.

+**Median Life Expectancy**: 40 Years.

+**Maximum Lifespan**:  80 Years.

+**Overview**:

+Like the grassy streaks that never seem to quite wash out of that favorite pair of pants, a viridian stain of Orcish clans spread across the central lands of Evren.
+Most of the other races steer clear of them, though it is not unheard of to find pockets of Goblins existing either among them or in villages situated somewhere an Orc claims as their territory.

+The capital-D Dominance-based culture of these Orcs is more than just how their hierarchical society gets structured, it is a way of life that comes more naturally than breathing.
+With this consideration, some other races may be confused at how Orc society has become matriarchal until one stops to consider that the needs and urges that feed into this culture are present within Orcs even as children, and who would they most likely challenge but their own caretakers?

+The basis of this culture does not hinge much on codes of honor or only fighting “the right way.”
+To most Orcs, the way to establish Dominance is to do whatever it takes to still be standing and if that involves trickery and cunning, then that is exactly how they’ll accomplish it.
+After all, they learned all about the value of outsmarting their opponents from the Goblins they once subjugated.
+But, Orcs do not exactly pride themselves on being smarter than their opponent, just being strong enough to make their opponent dumber by way of repeated blows to the head.

+**Racial Abilities**:

+*Rub Dirt In It*: _Orcs are strong and their beliefs are as strong, if not stronger.
+In fact, an Orc’s faith in their own toughness and ability allows them the firm certainty that cramming a wound full of dirt is a sure way to heal it – but only small wounds, and only sometimes._  Once per rest, an Orc may restore a dying character to 1 Health Point/Body.

+*Last Stand*: _Like an Orc’s faith in dirt’s ability to heal, an Orc has an even truer faith in themselves to outlast even the limits of their bodies._  Once per day, an Orc may take their last stand and become immune to everything for 10 seconds.
+After use, the Orc falls over dead and requires a Life/Revivify spell.

+**Makeup Suggestions and Guidelines**:  Protruding lower teeth should be physically represented in addition to a green complexion.

 ___
 ## Unbound